eevelweezel/recipes/thing.md

 1 lb. penne pasta

-For topping: 1 cup coarsely grated Mozzarella or Swiss cheese
+For topping: 1 cup coarsely grated Mozzarella or Swiss cheese (or a combination panko and chopped cashews)

 1. Preheat oven to 350 degrees.